Board of Education Members

-Lan Nguyen, a practicing attorney, is Vice President of the Garden Grove Unified School District Board of Education.
+Lan Nguyen, a practicing attorney, is President of the Garden Grove Unified School District Board of Education.
 Lan also serves as the district’s 2018-2020 delegate to the California School Boards Association.
 Lan earned a bachelor’s degree from University of California, Riverside and a law degree from UC Hastings College of Law.
 He is also a former Garden Grove Planning Commissioner and graduate of Bolsa Grande High School.
-Lan was elected to the Board of Education in 2002 and his present term expires November 2018.
+Lan was elected to the Board of Education in 2002 and his present term expires November 2022.

 Dina L. Nguyen, Esq.